Current state of the Pacific and Indian oceans

-Typically, a positive IOD brings below average winter–spring rainfall to southern and central Australia, with warmer days for the southern two-thirds of the country.
+Typically, a positive IOD brings below average rainfall to southern and central Australia with warmer days for the southern two-thirds of the country.
 Positive IOD events are often associated with a more severe fire season for southeast Australia.
-Learn more about the Indian Ocean Dipole.

-Cloudiness near the Date Line has fluctuated around average values since late April, consistent with neutral ENSO.
-However, cloudiness near the Date Line has generally remained below average since early to mid-September.
+Cloudiness near the Date Line has generally remained below average since early to mid-September.
 Overall cloud patterns are consistent with neutral ENSO.

 Equatorial cloudiness near the Date Line typically increases during El Niño (negative OLR anomalies) and decreases during La Niña (positive OLR anomalies).

-Trade winds for the 5 days ending 13 October were close to average across most of the tropical Pacific, but weaker than average in the west.
+Trade winds for the 5 days ending 24 November were close to average across the central and eastern tropical Pacific, and weaker than average in the west.
 This weakening of trade winds in the west is likely associated with tropical cyclone Rita.
 Weakened trade winds in the west currently may result in warming of surface waters in the region in coming weeks.

 During El Niño there is a sustained weakening, or even reversal, of the trade winds across much of the tropical Pacific.
 Conversely, during La Niña, there is a sustained strengthening of the trade winds.

-In the Indian Ocean, trade winds have been much stronger than average over the past few months, typical of a positive IOD phase.
+In the Indian Ocean, trade winds have generally been much stronger than average over the past few months, typical of a strong positive IOD phase.

 All eight surveyed international climate models indicate central tropical Pacific sea surface temperatures in the NINO3.4 region will remain at ENSO-neutral levels into early 2020.

-One model indicates that values may move towards La Niña thresholds over summer, but does not reach the threshold until March.
-The remaining seven models are all maintain NINO3.4 values within the neutral range throughout the outlook period.
+One model indicates that values may move towards La Niña thresholds over autumn, surpassing the threshold value during April.
+The remaining models all maintain NINO3.4 values within the neutral range throughout the outlook period.

-Sea surface temperatures (SSTs) for September were warmer than average across the western tropical Pacific Ocean, near-average for the central tropical Pacific, and cooler than average in some parts of the eastern equatorial Pacific, extending into the South Pacific close to South America.
+Sea surface temperatures (SSTs) for October were warmer than average across much of the equatorial Pacific Ocean, and cooler than average in some parts of the eastern tropical Pacific close to South America.

-SSTs were warmer than average in areas around eastern Australia and far southwestern Australia.
-SSTs were mostly close to average around the rest of Australia, though there were small areas of cool anomalies in some areas to the north of Australia.
+SSTs were warmer than average in areas around southeastern Australia and much of western Australia.
+SSTs were mostly close to average around the rest of Australia, though there were cool anomalies in some areas to the north of Australia.

-The 30-day Southern Oscillation Index (SOI) for the 30 days ending 13 October was −8.5.
+The 30-day Southern Oscillation Index (SOI) for the 30 days ending 24 November was −10.5.
 The 90-day value was −9.7.
 The 30-day SOI values have remained fairly similar over the past week, and are more strongly negative than they were two weeks ago.

 Sustained negative values of the SOI below −7 typically indicate El Niño while sustained positive values above +7 typically indicate La Niña.
 Values between +7 and −7 generally indicate neutral conditions.

 All six international climate models surveyed by the Bureau indicate the IOD will remain positive into December, with five of the six models indicating persistence into January.

-The retreat of the Southwest Indian Monsoon has been very slow this year, and models are indicating a slower break down of the IOD than usual.
-However, it remains unlikely that the positive IOD will persist far into summer.
+While the IOD continues to show signs it will persisted later than usual this year, it remains unlikely that the positive IOD will persist into the second half of summer.
 IOD events dissipate as the monsoon trough moves into the southern hemisphere, which changes the broadscale wind patterns over the IOD region and returns sea surface temperatures to near average.